-WHY a special issue of TOS Forum on reducing global mercury pollution?
-The answer is two-fold: i) the general topic addressed in this issue was unfortunately not covered at WCSB9 (there is a minor, but critical sampling issue involved), and ii) the timing of the issue treated in the two first articles is critical.
-At the risk of being thought of as alarmists, the Editor and the Publisher have decided to sound a warning-by offering their help in bringing the World's attention to the first two articles published in here.
+Welcome to a Special Issue of TOS Forum.
+WHY a special issue; right now, only a very short time after the successful 9th World Conference on Sampling and Blending?
+The answer is two-fold: the general topic addressed was unfortunately not covered at WCSB9 (there is a minor, but critical sampling issue involved), and the timing of the issue raised by the two first articles is now critical.
+At the risk of being thought of as alarmists, the Editor and the Publisher have decided to sound a warning-by offering their help in bringing to the World's attention the first two articles published here.
+Right now happens to be time to focus on the topic: "Sampling of lots with extreme lowconcentration or hidden heterogeneity".
+Under the umbrella of this general theme, four articles each address one or more educational aspects in this context, which TOS Forum wishes to present to the entire sampling community.
+As ever, the Special Issue is freely available Open Access to the general public.
+After publication here, the Special Issue makes it easy to reach a potentially very wide public.
+Here is WHY this is imperative!